This project provides a comprehensive monitoring solution for AI and ML workloads running on Kubernetes.

 andbasicAuthPassword

-To quickstart, we will leverage the AI on EKS base infrastructure blueprint.
-This blueprint will give us a Kubernetes environment with GPU and Neuron autoscaling to run the example job.
+To quickstart, we will leverage the AI on EKS JARK infrastructure.
+This infrastructure will give us a Kubernetes environment with GPU and Neuron autoscaling to run the example job, KubeRay operator to run Ray jobs, and the observability architecture already deployed.

 Wait for the environment to be fully running.